Hudson Hose End Sprayer Professional

 101:25

-My goal is to spray both the top and bottom of the leaves of my plants with a spray that isn’t too coarse and isn’t too fine.
+When spraying, my goal is to spray both the top and bottom of the leaves of my plants with a spray that isn’t too coarse and isn’t too fine.

 Too fine and I know I’d be harming some beneficial microbes in the spray.
 Too coarse and the spray doesn’t stick as well to the leaves.
 This sprayer creates the right water drop size.